 Nvidia quietly launches 12GB RTX 5070 laptop GPU — midrange mobile gaming gets more VRAM amid the RAMpocalypse

-- ▪The RTX 5070 12GB mobile GPU offers 50% more VRAM than the 8GB version but no increase in memory bandwidth.
+- ▪The RTX 5070 12GB mobile GPU has 50% more VRAM than the 8GB version but no official bandwidth improvements.

 Opening excerpt (first ~120 words) tap to expand